SIMPLE IRA: Understanding the benefits & basics

 Benefits for employers

-• Tax deduction for employer contributions: As an employer, your business will get a tax deduction for the money you contribute to your employees’ SIMPLE IRA accounts.12
+- Tax deduction for employer contributions: As an employer, your business will get a tax deduction for the money you contribute to your employees’ SIMPLE IRA accounts.12

-• Easy implementation: SIMPLE IRAs have a streamlined administrative process that makes them more accessible to small businesses with limited resources.13
+- Easy implementation: SIMPLE IRAs have a streamlined administrative process that makes them more accessible to small businesses with limited resources.13

 Benefits for employees

-• Elective salary reduction: As with other workplace retirement plans, employees can have money taken from their paychecks to go into their retirement accounts.
+- Elective salary reduction: As with other workplace retirement plans, employees can have money taken from their paychecks to go into their retirement accounts.

-• Diverse investment choices: A SIMPLE IRA can be invested in a wide variety of securities, and each employee can direct their own investments.
+- Diverse investment choices: A SIMPLE IRA can be invested in a wide variety of securities, and each employee can direct their own investments.

 Drawbacks of a SIMPLE IRA

-SIMPLE IRA vs. the alternatives: Choosing the right retirement plan
+SIMPLE IRA vs. other retirement plans

 SIMPLE IRA vs. Solo 401(k)

-A solo 401(k) — also called the one-participant 401(k) — is a retirement plan available to self-employed individuals with no employees other than themselves and a spouse.25 A solo 401(k) is nearly identical to a regular 401(k) in terms of contribution limits and other rules.
+A solo 401(k) — also called the one-participant 401(k) — is a retirement plan available to self-employed individuals with no employees other than themselves and a spouse.
+A solo 401(k) is nearly identical to a regular 401(k) in terms of contribution limits and other rules.

 The solo 401(k) may be a compelling option for business owners seeking higher contribution limits.
-Employees may contribute $23,000 (up from $22,500 in 2023).
-Their employers can also contribute to the plan, with a total maximum contribution of $69,000 in 2024 (up from $66,000 in 2023) or 100% of the person’s income — whichever figure is lower.
+Employees may contribute $24,500 in 2026.
+Those ages 50-59 can make an additional catch-up contribution of up to $8,000 and those ages 60-63 can make a catch-up contribution of up to $11,250.
+The employer can also contribute to the plan, with a total maximum contribution of $72,000 in 2026.

 SIMPLE IRA vs. SEP IRA